-I am a design professional with 20 years of brand identity, 3D product visualization, print collateral, website, and environmental graphic design experience.
-This experience includes seven years as a design director for Seattle University, a Master’s in Business Administration and most recently as a 3D product visualization production artist for Nike.
+I am a design professional with over 25 years of 3D product visualization, product development, brand identity, and environmental graphic design experience.
+This experience includes seven years as a design director for Seattle University, a Master’s in Business Administration and most recently as the manager of Virtual Material Production for both Apparel and Footwear at Nike.

 I went to grad school to learn more about how organizations function and how they can sustain change and thrive.
 I learned that engaging consumers often isn’t enough—sometimes you have to improve internal dynamics to build a successful business.